seb1080/webOneBiteAtaTime/basics/JavaScript/youDon'tKnowJS.md

 ## Number

-A Number ca be +Infinity, -Infinity, NaN.
+A Number ca be -Infinity, +Infinity, NaN.

 ## String

 In JS Strings are immutable.
-They have to be between '',"" or ``.
+They have to be between '', "" or ``.

 ## Null

-Null have one value null.
-It is explicitly nothing.
+Null: is a empty or no-existent value.
+It most be assigned by the developer.

 ## Undefined